vineetdcunha/Hadoop_Ecosystem/README.md

 Hadoop_Multi_Node_WordCount - Fetching the word count from the file using python.

 Mahout_Page_Rank - Implementation of Page Rank algorithm using Mahout

+Mahout_Kmeans_Matrix_Fact - Implementation of Kmeans and Matrix Factorization for Movie Lens data using Mahout